 The rooms of Vidhya and Raghu were on the same floor.
 So I was shooting for both of them.
 The rest of the team was shooting the initial pujas which had started in the Mandapam.
 We did a few quick individual portraits of both them before heading to the wedding hall.
 Soon the wedding rituals started excluding Kashi yatra.

-Kashi yatra was already performed a couple of days back.
+Kashi yatra (set available for rent) was already performed a couple of days back.
 But we did get a chance to witness other Telugu wedding rituals like Jeerakalla-Bellamu, Kanyadan, Mangalsutra, Saptapadi, Sumangali, Akshitalu, Sithalapakkam, Talambralu, Arundhati.

 By afternoon, we were done with the wedding which meant, time to fly back to Pune.
 Weddings at Hyderabad are my favorite and one of the reasons is its one hour flight.
 And the city has good connectivity in the morning and late evening.